-It took Michael fifteen minutes to arrive at his destination, thanks to his triple black and chrome BMW 7 Series.
-Once inside the precinct he greeted a number of officers he knew well thanks to his relationship with Officer Rodriguez, as well as for his frequent appearances to interact with clients who found themselves in need of his services.
+Several It took Michael fifteen minutes to arrive at his destination, thanks to his triple black and chrome BMW 7 Series.
+Once inside the precinct, he greeted several officers he knew well thanks to his relationship with Officer Rodriguez, as well as for his frequent appearances to interact with clients who found themselves in need of his services.

 "Alright Tina, you got my curiosity on high alert.
 What gives?"

 "How about I just let you see for yourself?"

 They made their way out of the interrogation room and began walking toward the holding cells.